-We have some information on the 20th century, but our infornation is still very limited.
-With independence after World War I, German fashions continue to be of some imprtance.
+We have some information on Hungariab boys clothing during the 20th century, but our infornation is still very limited.
+Hungary is a small country which meand the photographic record is relativelt small.
+And as it borders on Austria and ids near Germny, was stronglyinfluenced by German fashion.
+Even with independence after World War I, German fashions continue to be of some imprtance.
 Of course Austrian/German fashions were related.
 The photograophic record we have begun to access does show Hungarian children strongly affected by German fashions and hair styling trends.
-The group here is agood example (figure 1).
+The group here is a good example showing a German infkence (figure 1).
 After 1945 Hungary became a Communist People's Republic with the economy tied into the Soviet-dominated Eastern European block.
 We have little information, but believe East German (DDR) fashions seems to have been an important fashion influence.
 The photographic record suggests a strong German influence. he Soviets seized control of Hungary after World War II (1945).
 This did not entirely break the German influence as the Soviets incorporated eastern Germany in their Eastern European empire.
 The soviets and Communism did affect consumerism of all kinds, including the fashion industry, deemphasizing fashion of all kinds.
 Hungary by the 1960s was more open to the West than most other Soviet satellites and thus Western fashions were also of some importance.

 Navigate the Boys' Historical Clothing Web Site: